MathiasRenner/invoiceninja-docker/README.md

 TODOs
 ------------
 - Automate start & stop with shell alias
-- Hide output of "xargs firefox >>/dev/null &" better
+- Hide output of "xargs firefox >>/dev/null &" in a better way